k0ral/hbro/README.rst

 Known bugs and limitations
 --------------------------

-Unfortunately, many problems/limitations are inherited from the *Haskell* binding for *webkit*/*gtk*.
+Many problems/limitations are inherited from the *Haskell* bindings webkitgtk3_ and gtk3_.
 Until fixed in upstream, nothing can be done on *hbro* to work around them.
 Here's a summary of them:

-- *segmentation faults when using HTTPS*;
+- **segmentation faults when using HTTPS**;
-- *segmentation faults when loading some webpages or enabling javascript/flash*;
+- **segmentation faults when loading some webpages while javascript/flash is enabled**;
 - vertical scrollbar cannot be hidden;
 - no proxy configuration;
 - no cookies management;